GabrielV7x/pastilles_hover/README.md

-It is a test file
+It is a test file for opacity, hovering effect and position relative.